singh-man/books/crackingTheCoding/09_systemDesignAndScalability.md

 **Solution #1: Disk Storage**

 If we stored all the data on one machine, we would do two passes of the document.
 The first pass would split the list of URLs into 4000 chunks of 1 GB each.
-An easy way to do that might be to store each URL u in a file named \<x>.txt where x  =  hash(u) %  4000.That is, we divide up the URLs based on their hash value (modulo the number of chunks).
+An easy way to do that might be to store each URL u in a file named \<x>.txt where x  =  hash(u) %  4000.
+That is, we divide up the URLs based on their hash value (modulo the number of chunks).
 This way, all URLs with the same hash value would be in the same file.

-In the second pass, we would essentially implement the simple solution we came up with earlier:load each file into memory, create a hash table of the URLs, and look for duplicates.
+In the second pass, we would essentially implement the simple solution we came up with earlier: load each file into memory, create a hash table of the URLs, and look for duplicates.

 **Solution #2: Multiple  Machines**